From Outerwear to Inner Peace

 I paid a visit to Unplug later that year during a work trip to LA: the first time I’d done any sort of formal meditation whatsoever.
 Like Suze, I found the act of meditating revelatory and calming, but I didn’t live in LA, and I was too busy solo parenting and working full-time, I told myself, to find a half hour a week, let alone a half hour every day, to focus inward on my breath.
 Even when copycat meditation studios started sprouting up like mushrooms all over New York.

-, 2021, when I realized that, without a daily dose of mindfulness and meditation, without learning how to control my breath and live in the moment, my life would continue to feel like one long, ongoing slog instead of what it feels like today, no matter its setbacks: peaceful, love-filled, joyful, and rich in gratitude.
+Then I hit a wall: my own annus horribilis2, 2021, when I realized that, without a daily dose of mindfulness and meditation, without learning how to control my breath and live in the moment, my life would continue to feel like one long, ongoing slog instead of what it feels like today, no matter its setbacks: peaceful, love-filled, joyful, and rich in gratitude.
 (Even when I went deaf last summer, I was able to breathe through both the loss of my hearing and the $8000 loss of income to the cost of hearing aids and those surprise surgery copays.
 It’s just my hearing, I told myself.
 Not my life.
 I can adapt.
 Then: It’s just money.
 I can work harder and make more.
-Then: I’m grateful I still have my sight.)What was the event that triggered my own personal transformation?
-No, not a run-in with a hippy or a chance encounter with a monk or a conversation with a mother-in-law but more of an unusually thick stack of setbacks, one after the other in rapid succession.
-In other words, each one on its own would have probably been manageable.
-(I guess?)
-It was the onslaught that finally kneecapped me.
+Then: I’m grateful I still have my sight.)

 In 2021, my then partner and I were forced out of our home by a landlord who suddenly wanted to reclaim his apartment.
 (Yes, this was probably illegal, pre-vaccine, but we didn’t have the energy, funds, or will to fight him.)
 Then my sexual harasser was pardoned by Trump.
 Then my relationship combusted into a raging pyre.
-Two hours after discovering a love letter from my live-in partner of four years to a woman who was not me, I got an email from a lawyer making fallacious claims about my work that would eventually empty my bank account and pummel me into a concessionary pulp
+Two hours after discovering a love letter from my live-in partner of four years to a woman who was not me, I got an email from a lawyer making fallacious claims about my work that would eventually empty my bank account and pummel me into a concessionary pulp3.

-.An hour after receipt of that email, I was hospitalized with an elevated heart rate of 176 beats per minute that refused to lower, absent a steady stream of Lorazepam mixed with Zofran to stop the lava flow of emesis from the twin shocks.
+An hour after receipt of that email, I was hospitalized with an elevated heart rate of 176 beats per minute that refused to lower, absent a steady stream of Lorazepam mixed with Zofran to stop the lava flow of emesis from the twin shocks.
 You can actually see the effects on my heart from that one-two punch in a single day on my watch: the love letter discovered at noon, the email from the legal representatives of the business associate received two hours later.

 A few weeks after that, I was on a trip with some girlfriends to cry, swim, and heal.
 As they slept back on land, the stand-up paddle board I’d rented for the afternoon started blowing out to sea.
 With me on it.
 And no way to get back.